 6. Create your animation and watch it.
 Does it communicate your message well?

 7. Save your animation frequently as you work.

 9. When done, download or copy the link provided to share with your teacher.

 The following are additional animation resources, but have a short free trial.

-Go!Animate requires an account be created with an email address (or school account).
+Vyond (previously called GoAnimate!) requires an account be created with an email address (or school account).
 It only offers a free trial for 14 days.
 (13 years or older)

 This is the program we have used to create many of the animations at the beginning of the Quests and Missions.
 It is a very easy program to use.
 In the basic account you have only a few characters you can choose between.
 You can have the computer speak the parts, or record your voice.
-You can create a Basic Free account (you will need an email address to create an account), and your video will be hosted on GoAnimate!, to download videos as we have done you have to purchase an upgrade to the account.
+You can create a Basic Free account (you will need an email address to create an account), and your video will be hosted on Vyond, to download videos as we have done you have to purchase an upgrade to the account.
 (A school account for 30 students and one teacher can cost ~$100.)
 There are many tutorials on their site to help you get started.

 Animoto requires an account be created with an email address (or school account).
 It only offers a free trial for 14 days.
 (13 years or older)

 Muvizu (for advanced users) lets you create 3-D animated stories.